razab87/rasCopyClothingColors/README.md

 First release on steam: 26 Mar, 2025 <br>

 Tech: Coding is in lua.
+Implements a small new feature and thereby introduces a new UI element.

 The mod is only available for the most recent build 42 version of the game.